 The trend for green flowers has never been hotter, so get on board with green rose varieties like 'Lemonade,' 'Jade,' and 'Super Green.'
-Unlike some green flower types, the shades of green you can find in roses are subtle, and usually infused with cream or blush.
+Unlike some green flower types, the shades of green you can find in roses are subtle and usually infused with cream or blush.

 Green roses infuse a jolt of minty freshness into any flower arrangement.
-Pale green is a cool complement to lavender or pink flowers, and it adds festive flair to a holiday arrangement with red roses.Continue to 5 of 10 below.
+Pale green is a cool complement to lavender or pink flowers, and it adds a festive flair to a holiday arrangement with red roses.Continue to 5 of 10 below.

 05 of 10

-The quest to develop a true blue rose has taken on sense of increased urgency as breeders occasionally claim a breakthrough in coloration.
+The quest to develop a true blue rose has taken on a sense of increased urgency as breeders occasionally claim a breakthrough in coloration.
 Although roses do not possess the gene that causes blue petals, researchers are working with advanced genetic manipulation techniques to transfer blue genes from blue flowers like pansies or irises.
 Results so far have led to violet-blue roses like the Suntory blue rose 'Applause.'
 The 'Blue Moon' rose is another variety that looks spectacular in catalogs, but is suspiciously lilac in tone in the landscape.
 Any royal blue roses you might encounter at the florist are the result of artificial dyes.

 06 of 10